 The fact that you can learn independently and a degree is not always necessary made programming so popular among those who want to make a career change.
-However, this phenomenon raised many questions from beginners looking for advice on how to learn.
-From which is the best place to start to which are the top programming languages to learn for 2022, this article will help you get some answers.
+However, this phenomenon raised many questions from beginners looking for advice on learning.
+From the best place to start to which are the top programming languages to learn for 2023, this article will help you get some answers.

-We would like to give our viewpoint on some of these questions from our team's experience and by following the trends in programming languages.
+We want to give our viewpoint on some of these questions from our team’s experience and by following the trends in programming languages.

 Programming is a massive field, and starting to learn it without a plan can be a waste of time.
 You could end up learning stuff you will never use.